 Grim Dawn masteries class guide

-While it's perfectly acceptable to run a pure single class (focusing on the mastery bar and fully upgrading specific skills), frankly it's more fun to try to find a dual class that works by meshing together opposing skill combinations.
+While it's possible to run a pure single class (focusing on the mastery bar and fully upgrading specific skills), frankly it's more fun to try to find a dual class that works by meshing together opposing skill combos.

-If you find specific skills aren't working with your build or your want to try a different path down the skill trees, don't forget you can un-learn skills at a spirit guide (in Devil's Crossing, the spirit guide Sadhina is found in the top corner of the prison area).
+If you find specific skills aren't working with your class build or you want to try a different path down the skill trees, don't forget you can un-learn skills at a spirit guide (in Devil's Crossing, the spirit guide Sadhina is found in the top corner of the prison area).

+Of all the classes, Arcanist is among the best for going the pure single class route.
 While the front-line fighters tend to do very well in ARPGs, my first class of choice is always the dedicated spellcaster.
-That's what you get with the Arcanist, who begins the skill tree with a D&D style magic missile spell named Panetti's Replicating Missile.
+That's what you get with the Arcanist, who begins the skill tree with a D&D style magic missile spell named Panetti's Replicating Missile (PRM).